 In many jurisdictions, you can’t deduct anything from a worker’s pay without written consent—including to fix an overpayment.
 That’s why it’s critical to:

-Pro tip: Zeal’s EWA system includes the following features that help prevent double payments and ensure compliant deductions so overpayments are rare by design:
+Pro tip: Employer-Provided model can have an EWA system that includes the following features that help prevent double payments and ensure compliant deductions so overpayments are rare by design:

 The safest EWA programs: